facumolina/ds-classification/README.md

-# Data Structure Objects Classification
+# Data Structure Object Classification

 Using valid and invalid data structure objects, train a supervised learning algorithm in order to obtain a data structure object classifier.